 An Indian-origin chef and TV presenter has created a "lamb masala" curry that he says will help people sleep, because it produces effects similar to sleeping pills.
+"Its ingredients have been used for millennia for their tranquilizing properties," Bains was quoted as saying.
+Experts, however, recommend eating no more than half a nutmeg in any 24-hour period.

 The spicy dish created by Gurpareet Bains contains an oil that is said to produce "intoxicating" effects, the Daily Express reported.